This Old Cowboy

 No commercial releases on Sonobeat Records

-In 1975 and 1976, songwriter and musician Tom Penick assists Sonobeat producer Bill Josey Sr. during recording sessions and helps solicit business for the Blue Hole Sounds studio that Bill builds in 1973 in an old stone church outside Liberty Hill, Texas, some 35 miles north of Austin.
+From 1974 to 1976, songwriter and musician Tom Penick assists Sonobeat producer Bill Josey Sr. during recording sessions and helps solicit business for the Blue Hole Sounds studio that Bill builds in late 1973 inside an old stone church on the outskirts of Liberty Hill, Texas, some 30 miles north of Austin.

 Tom Penick: vocal